steve-macharia/Oncology-IG-Kenya/input/pagecontent/index.md

 Kenya faces a growing cancer crisis.
 This FHIR Implementation Guide (IG) aims to model a comprehensive, standards-based oncology care pathway, grounded in local realities, to demonstrate how HL7® FHIR® can support cancer prevention, diagnosis, treatment, and survivorship across the continuum of care.

-This is *not an official guide from the Ministry of Health or NHIF*, but rather a **proof-of-concept** created to stimulate innovation, collaboration, and alignment with national priorities.
+This is *not an official guide from the Ministry of Health or SHA*, but rather a **proof-of-concept** created to stimulate innovation, collaboration, and alignment with national priorities.

 ---